-While the chances go up immensely if you use an iCloud or iTunes backup, there's still a few options for getting those lost notes back.
+While the chances go up immensely if you use an iCloud or computer backup, there are still a few options for getting those lost notes back.

-Recover iPhone notes with an iCloud backup
+Method 1: Recover iPhone Notes with an iCloud Backup

 The relatively new iCloud feature is the way to go for most users.
 Since it’s an automatic backup, you set it up once and forget about it.

-First, go into Settings, then iCloud.
+First, go into Settings, tap on your Apple ID picture, then iCloud.
 Look under Notes.
-If the switch isn’t green, you didn’t backup your Notes to iCloud and can’t recover them with this method.
+If the switch isn’t green, you didn’t back up your Notes to iCloud and can’t recover them with this method.
 If you did back them up, however, go ahead and turn the feature off, then back on again.

 Didn’t work?
 You can also go to iCloud.com and enter your Apple ID and password and view any saved notes there.

-This method requires restoring your entire iPhone though, so first make sure you save any new notes, photos, contacts and other files since you last backed up the iPhone to the iCloud or a computer — otherwise you’ll be searching for a way to recover those files too.
+This method requires restoring your entire iPhone though, so first make sure you save any new notes, photos, contacts, and other files since you last backed up the iPhone to the iCloud or a computer — otherwise, you’ll be searching for a way to recover those files too.

 The process takes a few minutes and will completely restart your iPhone, so make sure you leave the phone plugged in until the process is complete.

 Those files may still be on your iPhone’s hardware, but inaccessible with your current software.
-A third-party software application might be able to recover those notes (these programs also can recover photos, music, contacts and other files).
+A third-party iPhone data recovery software might be able to recover those notes.
+These programs also can recover iPhone photos, music, contacts, texts, and more.

 At that point, the software will show you the files it can recover — if you don’t see your missing notes there, you don’t actually have to move forward with purchasing the program.

-Notes is an excellent iPhone app, but unfortunately it is a bit too simple — there’s no trash folder like there is on your computer for accidentally deleted files, making it tough to recover lost notes without a backup.
+Notes is an excellent iPhone app, but unfortunately, it is a bit too simple — there’s no trash folder like there is on your computer for accidentally deleted files, making it tough to recover lost notes without a backup.